addania/coding/src/pages/Context.md

 > A doesnt pass any props to D component.
 It makes value green available to all child components.
 A summons D component.

 > Lets look at C component.
-Now that A has made the vlue greeen available to all children, C can assess that value:
+Now that A has made the value green available to all children, C can access that value:

 ```